-We evaluate the performance of our PathMLP and its variants via node classification tasks on 20 benchmarks.
-For fair comparison, we measure the expressive power of different models based on their performance on the normal group.
+We evaluate the performance of PathMLP and its variants via node classification tasks on 20 benchmarks.
+For a fair comparison, we quantify the expressive power of all models based on their performance on the normal group.

 Table~\ref{tab: benchmarkA} presents the node classification results of all methods on the normal group.
-We can see that our methods achieve the best performance on 3 out of 5 homophilous graphs (\textit{Citeseer}, \textit{Cora-full}, and \textit{Electronics}) and on 5 out of 6 heterophilous graphs (except \textit{Roman-empire}).
+We can observe that our methods achieve the best performance on 3 out of 5 homophilous graphs (\textit{Citeseer}, \textit{Cora-full}, and \textit{Electronics}), as well as on 5 out of 6 heterophilous graphs (except \textit{Roman-empire}).
 Moreover, PathMLP and PathMLP+ achieve the top two average performance rankings, demonstrating the effectiveness and superiority of our methods across datasets with varying levels of homophily.
-Notably, PathMLP+ outperforms PathMLP on most datasets, indicating the effectiveness of our feature augmentation.
-In addition, classical GNNs, for they comply with the homophily assumption, perform poorly on heterophilous graphs, while other models exhibit fluctuating performance across different datasets.
+Notably, PathMLP+ demonstrates superior performance compared to PathMLP across most datasets, highlighting the effectiveness of our feature augmentation.
+Furthermore, classical GNNs, which adhere to the homophily assumption, perform poorly on heterophilous graphs, while other baselines demonstrate fluctuating performance across different datasets.

 Table~\ref{tab: benchmarkB} presents the node classification results of all methods on the anomaly group.
-We observe that our methods can achieve the optimal performance on most datasets and get the top two average performance rankings.
-We first focus on datasets with data leakage problems (\textit{Chameleon}, \textit{Squirrel}, \textit{Questions}, \textit{Amazon-ratings} and \textit{BGP}), where nodes with identical neighbors and labels are distributed among the training, validation and testing sets.
-For these datasets, methods that use graph structure information (LINKX, GloGNN, FSGNN and our models) will learn shortcuts, i.e., use graph structure information ($\boldsymbol{A}$) to match the neighbors of the target node without using node features.
-In particular, LINKX, as a simple model, can achieve better performance on these datasets compared to models specifically tailored for heterogeneous graphs.
+We can observe that our methods consistently achieve optimal performance on most datasets and rank among the top two in terms of average performance.
+We first focus on datasets with data leakage issues (\textit{Chameleon}, \textit{Squirrel}, \textit{Questions}, \textit{Amazon-ratings} and \textit{BGP}), where nodes with identical neighbors and labels are distributed across the training, validation and testing sets.
+For these datasets, methods that utilize graph structure information (LINKX, GloGNN, FSGNN and our models) will exploit the inherent shortcuts, i.e., use graph structure information ($\boldsymbol{A}$) to match neighbors of the target node without using node features.
+In particular, LINKX, as a simple model, exhibits superior performance on these datasets compared to models specifically tailored for heterogeneous graphs.
 For these small-scale datasets (\textit{Texas}, \textit{Cornell}, \textit{Wisconsin}, and \textit{NBA}), our methods achieve superior performance with high stability, as evidenced by lower standard deviations.
 Meanwhile, MLP performs well on \textit{Texas}, \textit{Cornell} and \textit{Wisconsin}, beating almost all other baselines, implying that nodes in these three datasets tend to rely on their own features.